 The commercial real estate market in Mexico is segmented by type (office, retail, industrial, logistics, multi-family, and hospitality) and by key cities.

 Mexico’s economy is driven by domestic consumption and intraregional trade.
 While the conclusion of NAFTA renegotiations in 2018 removed some uncertainty, the new President’s early actions have given mixed messages at best, uncertainty remains in Mexico with questionable initial policies of its new President.
 Rising prosperity and growth, in turn, are fueling demand for all types of goods, services, and modern real estate.
 According to a newsletter by the Mexican Association, the real estate sector is expected to grow by 6% in 2019.

 The outlook for commercial real estate remains positive due to the enormously strong domestic market, particularly the rising middle class and improving the performance of its manufacturing sector.
 The market is fertile ground for development, investment, and diversification due to the increase in funding sources and the real estate asset demand.
 There is a rise in demand from foreign investors too.
 American and Canadian buyers are returning to Mexico, after a several-year slump, due to low oil prices and the strong US dollar.

-The report provides key insights into the Mexico Commercial Real Estate market.
+The report provides key insights into the Mexican commercial real estate market.
 It includes technological developments, trends, initiatives taken by the government in this sector.
 The report sheds a light on the key trends in the market like factors driving the market what are the restraints to the market growth and opportunities going forward.
 Additionally, the competitive landscape of the commercial real estate market of Mexico is depicted through the profiles of key players active.